isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 .. note::

-    ``kea-netconf`` may be compatible with later versions of libyang and Sysrepo, but only the versions listed above have been thoroughly tested by ISC.
+    :iscman:`kea-netconf` may be compatible with later versions of libyang and Sysrepo, but only the versions listed above have been thoroughly tested by ISC.